akazimour/Logistics-Application/README.md

 # Logistics-Application-repository

-Partial development of a complex logistics application with busines logic and REST layers.
+Partial development of a logistics application with busines logic and REST layers.
 This application is able to make Transportation plans which includes sections and milestones with related timing.

 - Transportaion plan contains the estimated income in case of successful delivery on time, and sections